enemy100/n8n-comfyui-integration/README.md

 **Problem**: 401 Unauthorized errors

 **Solutions**:
+- **For vast.ai**:
+  - Verify you're using the correct URL with token from vast.ai dashboard
+  - Check if token needs to be extracted from URL or used separately
+  - Try accessing the URL directly in browser first to verify it works
-- **For cloud instances**: Verify API token is correct and set in ComfyUI startup
+- **For other cloud services**: Verify API token is correct
-- **For local installations**: If you're getting auth errors, you may not need API token - try removing Bearer Auth from n8n credentials
+- **For local installations**: Remove Bearer Auth from n8n credentials - authentication is usually not needed
-- Verify Bearer Auth credential in n8n matches ComfyUI token (if using)
+- Verify Bearer Auth credential in n8n matches the token (if required)
 - Check ComfyUI logs for authentication errors
 - If using local network, ensure you're not requiring authentication unnecessarily